jenschlot/IBM-Bluemix-DevOps-Documentation/features/index.md

 ## Build and deploy your way

-Configure your project to automatically deploy to [IBM Bluemix](https://ace.ng.bluemix.net/IBM Bluemix) whenever a project member pushes code to your Git repository or Jazz SCM.
+Configure your project to automatically deploy to [IBM Bluemix&reg;](https://ace.ng.bluemix.net/IBM Bluemix) whenever a project member pushes code to your Git repository or Jazz&trade; SCM.
 You can simply deploy files as they are pushed, or you can configure more advanced build options to be deployed automatically.

 To learn more about configuring and using the various build and deploy capabilities,